 Robert Perillo (Director of Acting / Dramaturge/ Voice Coach) is a director and master voice coach.
 He directed the musical The Spitfire Grill, and served as both dramaturg and director for Aldo Pisano's one man show Judgement.
 He was vocal coach to writer and performer Lawrence Wright for his play The Human Scale, directed by Oskar Eustis.
 Robert was vocal and text coach for the New York Public Theater’s production of Love’s Labour’s Lost.
 In addition to serving on the faculty of the Public Theater’s Shakespeare Lab, he has been a Visiting Lecturer at Stanford University; at Stanford he was voice and text coach on three Shakespeare plays produced collaboratively by Stanford and the Public Theater.
 He has worked at Binghamton University, Marymount Manhattan College, The National Shakespeare Conservatory, New York University's Tisch School of the Arts, and the Stella Adler Studio of Acting where he was head of the Voice Department.

-Isabelle Color (Bette Davis Dress) Recent credits include: See You At The Funeral (LaMama), The Subtle Body (59E59), Shitloads of Money (Ensemble Studio Theater), William Shakespeare's Mom (Ars Nova Ant Fest & The Brick), Uncle Vanya (Columbia University), Audiovideo; The Bachelors (Williamstown Theater Festival Workshop), The Unveiling (Dixon Place), Gentlemen of Kentucky (Dixon Place).
+Isabelle Color, Wardrobe: Recent credits include: See You At The Funeral (LaMama), The Subtle Body (59E59), Shitloads of Money (Ensemble Studio Theater), William Shakespeare's Mom (Ars Nova Ant Fest & The Brick), Uncle Vanya (Columbia University), Audiovideo; The Bachelors (Williamstown Theater Festival Workshop), The Unveiling (Dixon Place), Gentlemen of Kentucky (Dixon Place).